 He’s Doing Fine, But…

-Academically my son had made great strides, achieving at or above grade level in most areas of study—a wonderful report any parent would be pleased to hear.
+Academically Derek had made great strides, achieving at or above grade level in most areas of study—a wonderful report any parent would be pleased to hear.
 But in the world of learning disabilities there’s always a catch.
 Apparently his personal growth, maturity, and confidence hadn’t quite caught up.
 Another year in the school was recommended.

-That meeting opened my eyes to another aspect of raising this special boy: his learning differences impacted far more than his academic performance; they touched all areas of his life to one degree or another.
+This meeting opened my eyes to another aspect of raising this special boy: his learning differences impact far more than his academic performance; they touch all areas of his life to one degree or another.
 It’s the whole package that requires special education.

-The organization, independence, confidence, and security that may naturally evolve with another child need to be taught to a child with LD.
+The organization, independence, confidence, and security that may evolve naturally with another child need to be taught to a child with LD.